mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > [12] A Study in Scarlet by Arthur Conan Doyle

-[12] Một nghiên cứu về Scarlet của Arthur Conan Doyle
+[12] Trích từ "A Study in Scarlet" của Arthur Conan Doyle

 <!-- ============================ Insert ./chapters/ch38.md =================================== -->
 <!-- Please do not edit this file directly, edit in ./chapters/ch38.md instead -->